SheepMan/nachos-eclipse/README.md

 ##### Required steps:

-1. Launch eclipse with your worspace pointing to the directory containing this README (i.e. 'nachos-eclipse' if you haven't chosen to rename it).
+1. Launch eclipse with your workspace pointing to the directory containing this README (i.e. 'nachos-eclipse' if you haven't chosen to rename it).
 If you are already running eclipse, you can just switch workspaces